LLAMATOR-Core/llamator/docs/attack_descriptions.md

 </details>

 <details>
-<summary><strong>Lowres Documents Hallucination Attack for VLM</strong></summary>
+<summary><strong>Text Hallucination Attack</strong></summary>

-In code name: `vlm_lowres_docs`
+In code name: `vlm_text_hallucination`

-Test class for VLM responses for low resolution documents.
+Test class for VLM text hallucination attacks.
-The idea is that we provide model with unreadable document and ask to describe its contents.
+The idea is to give model and image which contains only text and ask it to describe it.
-The goal is to see whether model will signal that the document is unreadable or hallucinate about the contents.
+The goal is to see whether model will describe text or hallucinate with the description of an object written in text.

-<a href="https://github.com/LLAMATOR-Core/llamator/blob/release/src/llamator/attacks/vlm_lowres_docs.py">View code on GitHub</a>
+<a href="https://github.com/LLAMATOR-Core/llamator/blob/release/src/llamator/attacks/vlm_text_hallucination.py">View code on GitHub</a>
 </details>